CSV Log Parser

 type: string

-To parse CSV logs that starts with a header row, Panther has two options:
+To parse CSV files that start with a header row, there are two options:

-- Use the names defined in the header as the names for the JSON fields or,
+Use the names defined in the header as the names for the JSON fields

-- Skip the header and define the names the same way we did for headerless CSV files
+Disregard the header and define column names explicitly the same way you would for header-less CSV files

 To use the names in the header the configuration for the parser should be: